Changing landscapes: Nearshore environments are responding to overexploitation, urbanization, and pollution.

 Photo above: Black herons, Western reef herons, Little egrets, Great egrets, and other bird species hang out on and near one of the last 16 remaining red mangrove (Rhizophora species) trees left around the Densu Delta — a Ramsar designated deltaic wetland in Accra.

 Red mangrove forests once colonized the Densu Delta area.
 There are now only around 16 red mangrove trees left standing around the wetland — having all been cut down for “Atidza” fish traps, fuelwood, and lumber.

 Degrading the mangrove forest around the Densu Delta has resulted in a permanent loss of habitats for wildlife — including the displacement of many bird species who regarded the mangrove trees as home.

-Tidal river fishermen have degraded the mangrove forest cover around the Densu Delta for traditional fish traps — with only around 16 red mangrove trees left standing.
-Mangrove biomass is critical for fish assemblages, which the fishers depend on.
+Tidal river fishermen have degraded the mangrove forest cover around the Densu Delta, a Ramsar-designated wetland, for traditional fish traps.
+Only around 16 red mangrove trees (Rhizophora species) are left standing, having all been cut down for the traps, fuelwood, and timber.
+But mangrove biomass is critical for fish assemblages, which the fishers depend on.
 This habitat degradation has led to a loss of biodiversity in the area — leading to a decline in fish stock in the Densu intertidal zone.
 The video below explores this problem.

 Photo above: A healthy mangrove forest in the Amanzule Lagoon in southwestern Ghana — roughly around 300 km away from Accra, the capital city.